Semi-inducibility of 4-vertex graphs: Individual cases

 Thus all other defects are zero, $u_1$ is the only vertex of degree $2k+2$, all other vertices have degree $2k+1$ and there are no triangles, as desired.

 Conversely, the above calculations show that, for each $k\ge 1$, every graph $G$ as stated in the theorem satisfies $\Obj{G}=n\,\pi_3(n-1)-2k$.

 For a construction of at least one such graph, we start with $R_{3k+1,k}$.
-This graph remains triangle-free if we add any number of vertex-disjoint edges, each of the form $\{i,i+2k\}$ or $\{i,i+2k+1\}$ for some residue $i$.
-Indeed, a triangle can use at most one of the added edges by their disjointness.
-On the other hand, each original edge of $R_{3k+1,k}$ has cyclic length at least $2k+2$ so after two jumps in the graph $R_{3k+1,k}$ (in the same or opposite directions) we are at distance at most $2k-1$ from where we started but no edges of such length are added.
-Note that the graph on residues modulo $6k+3$ consisting only of the edges of length $2k$ is a vertex-disjoint union of 3 cycles $C_0$, $C_1$ and $C_2$, each of length $2k+1$.
-Let us index them so that $V(C_i)\ni i$ for $i\in [3]$.
-Let $G$ be obtained from $R_{3k+1,k}$ by adding, to the edge set, the pair $\{0,2k+1\}$ and matchings of size $k$ in each of $C_i$ that avoid the vertices $0\in V(C_0)$ and $2k+1\in V(C_1)$.
-Each vertex in this triangle-free graph has degree $2k+1$ except the unmatched vertex of $C_2$ which has degree $2k$, as desired.
+We will add edges of the form $\{i,i+2k\}$ or $\{i,i+2k+1\}$ for some residue $i$.
+No triangle can contain exactly one of these added edges: each original edge of $R_{3k+1,k}$ has cyclic length at least $2k+2$ so after two jumps in the graph $R_{3k+1,k}$ (in the same or opposite directions) we are at distance at most $2k-1$ from where we started but no edges of such length are added.
+Note that the graph on residues modulo $6k+3$ consisting only of the edges of length $2k$ is a vertex-disjoint union of cycles.
+Call this graph $H$.
+The graph $H \setminus \{0, 2k+1, 4k+2\}$ has a perfect matching.
+Indeed, if $3$ divides $k$, then $H$ is the union of three cycles, each of length $2k+1$, and the three removed vertices lie in different cycles; deleting them leaves three paths on $2k$ vertices.
+If $3$ does not divide $k$, then $H$ is a single cycle of length $6k+3$, and the vertices $\{0,2k+1,4k+2\}$ are equally spaced on this cycle; deleting them leaves three paths, again each on $2k$ vertices.
+In either case, the result has a perfect matching $M$ of size $3k$.

+Let $G$ be obtained from $R_{3k+1,k}$ by adding the two edges $\{0,2k+1\}, \{2k+1,4k+2\}$ and the edges from $M$.
+The only two edges sharing a vertex are $\{0,2k+1\}, \{2k+1,4k+2\}$.
+The third edge needed to complete a triangle on these three vertices would be $\{0,4k+2\}$, which has cyclic length $2k+1$.
+The other added edges are vertex-disjoint, hence this graph is triangle-free and has the required degree sequence.

 Let $n=6k+1$ with integer $k\to\infty$.
 Take any order-$n$ graph $G$.
 First, let us show that the defect of $G$ is at least $6k^2+O(k)$.
 Suppose that, say, $D(G)\le 6k^2$ as otherwise we are done.